TVoidS/Module-based-Rule-and-Character-Assistant/readme.md

 # READ ME
+## Branch Information
+This branch is the start of the project.
+My goal is to create my first window in C++.
+If I get that working, this branch will close and be merged into master.
+New branches will be created for each feature that I work on.
+Hopefully I will be able to maintain a modularity in my programming that will result in this not causing problems.

 ## Introduciton
 This program is a personal reconstruction of a previous project that I led.
 The purpose of this reconstruction is practice, so that I can get back into working on that version cleanly and know what I am doing again.